 He lunged at her, grabbing two bars and pressing his face between them.
 Spit flew from his mouth as he shouted,” HE IS COMING!
 He is coming and when he gets here, you’ll wish you’d prepared as I have.”

-Later that evening, there were screams in the east tower.
+Later that evening, there were screams.
 A guard was found murdered.
-Near the bloody mess, scrolled neatly in white chalk, was the same eye as was found on the gate.
+Near the bloody mess, scrolled neatly in white chalk, was the same eye as was found drawn outside.

 “We found Rudyard this morning,” Peter said to Steph as they walked the hall to the dining room.

 “He was the last, right?
-The last of the night guard,” she asked, her head down, unable to make eye contact.
+The last of the night guard,” she asked, slipping her small hand into his.

-Their postures, their steps, their words were heavy with sorrow.
-And, a tinge of fear.
+Their postures, their steps, their words were heavy with the emotions of unexpected tragedies.
+And fear.
 Over the last four days, they’d found each of the four night guards murdered.

-Border Crossing was a small operation to start with.
-There were sixteen guards originally assigned to the post.
-Losing a quarter of their cohort was a difficult reality to accept.
+Dog's Tongue was a small outpost.
+There were sixteen guards assigned to the post.
+Losing a quarter of their cohort was a difficult reality.

 “Yes,” Peter answered.
 “He was the last of the night guard.
-I’ve been reassigning guards from other shifts to cover the gaps.”
+I’ve been reassigning guards from other shifts, other duties, to cover the gaps.”

-“Do you have any clues?
-Any idea who might be doing this or how they would have gotten inside the towers?”
+“Do we have any clues?
+Any idea who might be doing this or how they would have gotten inside the tower?”

 “No. Not really,” he started.
 “The only clue we have is that strange eye.
-The symbol that Rudyard talked about, on the gate, four nights ago.
+The symbol that Rudyard talked about, outside, four nights ago.
 We found it near each of the murdered guards, drawn with chalk.”

 “No idea,” Peter said, deep in thought.
-It was clear, he hadn’t slept well, the past few nights.
-“What I do know is that we are stationed at the edge of the world.
-We have tough men and women guarding this post.
+It was clear, he hadn’t slept well the past few nights.
+“What I do know is that we are posted at the edge of the world.
+We have tough men and women guarding this place.
 The toughest men and women.
 And, four of them are dead.
 We’re in the middle of nowhere.
 I have to assume the murderer is a guard.”

 “I know, Steph.
 I just don’t know what else to think.”

-She grabbed his hand, stopped him and turned him to face her.
+She tugged at his hand, stopped him and turned him to face her.
 She looked up at him with grave, serious eyes.
 “Who, Peter, who do you suspect?”

 “I don’t know.
 He found the first body.
 He’s violent with the other guards.
-I have a very bad feeling about this.”
+And, I took a hard look at his file this morning.
+Seems he comes from a well-to-do family back in the capital.”

-“I told you, it had been cleaned from the gate before I could,” Steph responded.
+“I told you, it had been cleaned up before I could,” Steph responded.
 She was sitting on a small wooden stool a few feet in front of the cell, sipping coffee and nibbling on a piece of sweet bread.

-“Not that one,” he said, enjoying the moment.
-“It multiplies; does it not?”
+“Not those,” he said, enjoying the moment.
+“It moves.
+It multiplies.
+Does it not?”

 Steph leaned forward, intrigued.
-This man had been locked up since before the murders, since before the eye on the gate.
+This man had been locked up since before the murders, since before the eye was found outside.
+She thought about the little book.
+She could feel its slight weight tugging at her pocket.
 “Who told you about that?”

 “I don’t need be told anything.
 I told you that I came prepared.
 You didn’t listen,” he was smiling, pleased with himself.
 “Not that it would have mattered.
 You are helpless, unprepared.
 I have cleared the way and I will be rewarded.”

-The prisoner put his back against the cold stone wall, slid, smugly, to the floor and crossed his arms.
+The man put his back against the cold stone wall, slid, smugly, to the floor and crossed his arms.
 He stared at her.
 He did not respond.

 “How many have we lost?”
 Steph asked.